hi-ban/charger-boy/README.md

 # FILES
-You can find the PCB files in the files folder.
+You can find the PCB files <a href="https://github.com/hi-ban/charger-boy/releases/latest">HERE:</a>

 # ORDERING THE PCB